"When I was five years old, I tested my crayons on a new surface -----

 a hallway in my parents' home.
 My mother's response was a bit unexpected:

-She placed a tape line from ceiling to floor and said, "Keep it on this side."
+She placed a tape line from ceiling to floor and said, "Keep it on this side of the tape."

-Now I've come full circle; I am again making wall-size art.
+Now I've come full circle; I am again making wall-size art (indoor or outdoor).

-But now I am using high-quality paint to create murals for a variety of clients.
+But instead of crayon, I use high-quality paint to create murals for a variety of clients.

 "Each mural starts with a series of very loose sketches in pencil, pastel, or oil wash on paper.

 "After the wall has been cleaned and primed, I transfer my composition to the wall using a grid method or a projector.
 And sometimes I dive right in and free-hand the entire composition, using my sketches as a general guide.

 "When using oil-base mural paints, I keep the paint film thin, building up transparent layers, that create an illusion of depth and atmospheric distance in the final work.